adamralph/minver/README.md

 To build in GitHub Actions, Azure Pipelines, or Travis CI, configure them to fetch a sufficient number of commits.

-For GitHub Actions, set the `fetch-depth` of the [checkout action](https://github.com/actions/checkout) to an appropriate number, or to zero for all commits (you can also set `filter` to `tree:0` to create a [treeless clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/), for better performance).
-For example:
+For GitHub Actions, set the `fetch-depth` of the [checkout action](https://github.com/actions/checkout) to an appropriate number, or to zero for all commits (you can also set `filter` to `tree:0` to create a [treeless clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/), for better performance):

 ```yaml
 - uses: actions/checkout@v4